Return to Index

 General Guidelines for Managing Asthma

-- Reduce your exposure to allergens that trigger asthma.
+- Reduce your exposure to allergens or irritants that trigger asthma.

 - Pay attention to warning signs when they occur.